uktrade/ukregionfinder/README.md

 This is a simple micrososervice that takes a postcode and returns the DIT Region associated with that postcode.
 It's basically just a hash table over HTTP, but that means it can be really small and uncomplicated (for now)

-Prerequisites: node - should work with any version from 0.6 up.
+Prerequisites: node 10.7.0 or above

 To start: `npm start`
 To test: `npm test`